Interview with Zoe Bolin, Breeder of Jazzman Black and Tans

-Zoe Bolin: The Coonhound litters are evaluated at 8 weeks.
-I also usually take some stacked photos at 6 and 7 weeks.
-I start keeping notes as soon as the pups are born, and I generally have a good idea of what I’m going to do, sometimes right from the beginning.
+Zoe Bolin: The coonhound litters are evaluated at eight weeks.
+I also usually take some stacked photos at six and seven weeks.
+I start keeping notes as soon as the pups are born, and I generally have a good idea of what I’m going to do… sometimes right from the beginning.
 It’s important to be as methodical and unemotional as possible when evaluating pups.
 There’s always that one pup that captures your heart, but he may not be the pup that will benefit the breed.

 How do I prepare my pups for the show ring?
 Does my breed require any special preparation?

-Zoe Bolin: My “keeper” pups start going to dog shows with me as early as 9 or 10 weeks old.
+Zoe Bolin: My “keeper” pups start going to dog shows with me as early as nine or 10 weeks old.
 At that age they stay in the set-up and don’t use the public potty area.
-My local kennel club offers a handling class during the warmer months, and I try to take advantage of that.
+My local kennel club offers a handling class during the warmer months and I try to take advantage of that.

 Coonhounds can be reserved, so they require enough socialization to allow them to successfully handle a judge’s examination and to navigate around the ring, hopefully carrying their tail where it’s supposed to be.

-Are there any health-related concerns within my breed?
+Are there any health-related concerns in my breed?
 Any special nutritional needs?